Gilead: Etymology

-History
+History of the term

 Hebrew Bible

-The name Gilead first appears in the biblical account of the last meeting of Jacob and Laban.
-In Book of Genesis, Gilead was also referred to by the Aramaic name Yegar-Sahadutha, which carries the same meaning as the Hebrew Gilead, namely "heap [of stones] of testimony".
+The name Gilead first appears in the biblical account of the final meeting of Jacob and Laban in the Book of Genesis.
+Laban's entourage camped on Gilead, while Jacob and his family, fleeing from Laban, camped in unnamed hill-country, presumably a neighbouring location.
+(Note: The Latin Vulgate reads "in eodem monte", meaning "on the same mountain".)
+Gilead was also referred to by the Aramaic name Yegar-Sahadutha, which carries the same meaning as the Hebrew Gilead, namely "heap [of stones] of testimony".